 Massachusetts is consistently rated as having the best schools in the country, but that does not mean there isn’t room for improvement.
 Instead of turning to privatization, which adds a profit layer to the cost of educating our children and erodes our best-in-the-nation public school system, we need to focus on improving and innovating while ensuring teachers have the tools they need to do their important work.
 We must invest in our children so they are prepared to meet the long-term needs of the 21st Century.
 In so doing, we provide the Commonwealth of the future with a skilled and educated workforce underpinning our economy.
-We have a duty to educate the next generation, not only for economic reasons, but because we have a moral obligation to leave the world better than we found it, and today's students are tomorrow's voters, civic leaders, and global citizens.
+We have a duty to educate the next generation, not only for economic reasons, but because we have a moral obligation to leave the world better than we found it.
+Today's students are tomorrow's voters, civic leaders, and global citizens.

 Energy & Environment

 Before running for office was even a thought of mine, I was a grassroots volunteer for about a decade creating two grassroots groups with nationally-recognized victories that focused on protecting the local environment from a coal-burning power plant that had contaminated our air and drinking water.
 Energy and Environmental policy is truly at my core and something I studied while earning a Master's degree at Harvard's Kennedy School of Government.

 Unfortunately, environmental protection is being squeezed out by climate science denial, the financial heft of the fossil fuel industry, and limited governmental resources.
 At the same time, spending on storm damage continues to climb as American cities are targeted by more powerful storms and sea-level rise.
 We can either make the smart move and invest in preserving our environment now or pay much more for our negligence later.
 Our state already has some of the strongest environmental laws and programs in the country, but we can still do more.
-As a State Representative, I enjoy being able to identify a problem and step up with legislation and leadership.
+As a State Representative, I enjoy being able to identify a problem and step up with legislation.